-- Students must have an activity pass or pay admission. - Activity passes are not transferable and will be confiscated if misused. - Students leaving the building during an activity will not be readmitted.
-The activity pass is good for only one admission per night. - Students are expected to conduct themselves in a manner that reflects well on the school and community. - While at school-sponsored activities, students are to be guided by the student handbook.
+- Students must be able to present an ID at home events. - Activity passes are not transferable and will be confiscated if misused. - Students leaving the building during an activity will not be readmitted.
+The activity pass is good for only one admission per night.

+- Students are expected to conduct themselves in a manner that reflects well on the school and community. - While at school-sponsored activities, students are to be guided by the student handbook.